jakekeeys/Roid-Macros/docs/commands/equip.md

 # /equip and /equipoh

-`/equip` puts an item with the given name into the main hand slot.
+`/equip` puts an item with the given name or id into the main hand slot.

-`/equipoh` puts an item with the given name into the off hand slot.
+`/equipoh` puts an item with the given name or id into the off hand slot.

 ## Examples